NBA Trade Rumors: Should Celtics Inquire About Mavs' Josh Richardson?

 In addition to that, Boston’s defense would benefit immensely from another solid defensive guard playing in a contract year with a lot to prove.

 Smart also is in the last year of his deal.
-If the Celtics plan to trade him before he hits free agency, the sad but real truth is Boston could get a free look at a two-way, five-tool player like Richardson to replace him.
+If the Celtics plan to trade him before he hits free agency, the sad but real truth is Boston could get a free look at a two-way player like Richardson to replace him.

 The expiring deal would be low risk for the Celtics, and with all things considered for who is available, this seems like a conversation worth having.

-Thompson makes almost $2 million more than Richardson does next year, and would be a better fit in Dallas.
-Predominantly because the Mavericks don’t exactly have a serviceable center on its roster, as Boban Marjanovi? weighs a player option, Nicolò Melli returns to Europe and Dwight Powell deals with a torn Achilles tendon.
+Thompson makes almost $2 million less than Richardson next year, and would be a better fit in Dallas.
+Predominantly because the Mavericks don’t exactly have a serviceable center on its roster, as Boban Marjanovic weighs a player option, Nicolò Melli returns to Europe and Dwight Powell deals with a torn Achilles.

+Ime Udoka has coached him.
 Al Horford has played with him, too.
-The Celtics veteran big can give president of basketball operations Brad Stevens his honest opinion based on his time with Richards with the 76ers and they can go from there.
+The Celtics’ new coach and veteran big can give president of basketball operations Brad Stevens their honest evaluations based on their time with Richardson and the 76ers.
+Go from there.

 That is, as long as Richardson opts in with the Mavericks and they opt out from him.